 Society at a Glance.
 OECD biennial that provides an overview of social indicators for the 36 member countries of the OECD.

 Major compilations of statistics (industrial, demographic, social, economic, etc.) adjusted for comparability, are available online from: OECD, UN, World Bank, and other international organizations.

 “Marketing Hits”: Organizes Canadian sources by use for: Competitive Analysis, Corporate Analysis, and Consumer Analysis.
 (Caution: Some broken links; updating in progress.)

 Citing sources and Research Help:

-Short citation guides, for APA style primarily, are listed on the Commerce Subject Guide Citations page.
+Short citation guides, for APA style primarily, are linked to on the Commerce Subject Guide -- Citation & Writing Guides page.